woctezuma/steam-market/README.md

     4. For instance, with Visual Studio Code, this requires adding line-breaks with `<Ctrl-H>`
 ![Visual Studio Code: replace](https://i.imgur.com/aPKEI7W.png)

--   To relax the constraints enforced by Steam API's rate limits, fill-in your cookie information in `personal_info.py`:
+-   To relax the rate limits enforced by Steam API, fill-in your cookie information in a file called `personal_info.txt`:

     1. To do so, make sure you are connected to your Steam account on a Steam Community page, e.g. [Steam Market](https://steamcommunity.com/market/).
 ![steam community](https://i.imgur.com/K0P9Uxu.png)